manuel-serrano/icfp2024-sudoku/README.md

 the character `.`. https://sudoku.com/ is a large Sudoku database where many puzzle of different difficulties can be found.

+### Assignment 1, Solving another puzzle

-The following is a complete example that shows how to use the Sduoku API and how to create a new board and how to solve it using no specific strategy (which implies guesses and backtracking):
+In this section we show how to use the solver API to create new boards and how to solve them using different strategies.

+Open a file named `mypuzzle.mjs` and cut-and-past the following:

 ```
 import { solve, SudokuNakedSingle } as s from "./sudoku.hh.mjs";